datawire/ambassador-docs/docs/emissary/pre-release/topics/install/migrate-to-version-2.md

     from: ALL
 ```

 but **we recommend avoiding this practice in production**.
-Allowing every `Host` to associate with
+Allowing every `Host` to associate
-every `Listener` can result in confusing behavior with large numbers of `Host`s, and it
+with every `Listener` can result in confusing behavior with large numbers of `Host`s, and it
 can also result in larger Envoy configurations that slow reconfiguration.
-Instead, we recommend using
-`hostBinding.selector` to choose `Host`s more carefully.

-#### `Host` and `Mapping` will not automatically associate with each other
+#### `Host` and `Mapping` are associated through `Host.mappingSelector`

 <Alert severity="info">
   <a href="../../running/host-crd">Learn more about <code>Host</code></a><br />
   <a href="../../using/intro-mappings">Learn more about <code>Mapping</code></a>
 </Alert>

 In $productName$ 1.X, `Mapping`s were nearly always associated with every `Host`.
-Since this also tends to
+Since this
-result in larger Envoy configurations that slow down reconfiguration, $productName$ 2.X inverts this behavior:
+tends to result in larger Envoy configurations that slow down reconfiguration, $productName$ 2.X
-**`Host` and `Mapping` will not associate without explicit selection**.
+inverts this behavior: **`Host` and `Mapping` will not associate without explicit selection**.

 To have a `Mapping` associate with a `Host`, at least one of the following must hold: